goneplaid/daisyUI_scraper/README.md

 # daisyUI_scraper

-A simple web service (Flask) that scrapes documentation for the daisyUI component library.
+A simple web service written with Flask that scrapes documentation for the daisyUI component library.